learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.14.
-How do you parse JSON string?
+## Q. How do you parse JSON string?

 When receiving the data from a web server, the data is always in a string format.
 But you can convert this string value to javascript object using `JSON.parse()` method.